KurtOstergaard/stock_EMA/README.md

 These are Mac keyboard shortcuts.
 PC shortcuts are similar.
 Option shift K brings up the keyboard shortcut menu for R Studio.

 Using the shortcuts above for all the runs, instead of sourcing them, will show graphs while running and after finishing.
+Depending on the computer, the runs may take a few minutes.